4moghDwivedi/Bildungsroman/1_traintrip/1_traintrip.md

 * Did not experiment with Saw chords randomized delay value for "next", and all are currently set to 50ms.

 * Convoluted patching style, generally speaking.
-Everything works though.
+Use of abstractions would have been ideal.

 * Pause right before the recap is inconsistent, and instruments are turned off haphazardly in some takes.
 These can be easily edited post-generation, but it would be nice if these controls were refined in patch.